james-flynn-ie/covid-bot/README.md

    - name: `QnAKnowledgebaseId` , value: \<Knowledge Base Id\>
    - name: `QnAEndpointKey`, value: \<Endpoint Key\>
    - name: `QnAEndpointHostName`, value \<Endpoint Host Name\>

    ![img](img/add-app-service-env-vars.PNG)

 7. Select Save, once all environment variables have been set.
+This will restart the App Service.
    ![img](img/save-app-service-env-vars.PNG)

+8. Once the environment variables are set and the App Service has been restarted, then open the 'Bot Channels Registration' and select 'Test in Web Chat' to verify that the Bot responds as expected.

+## Configuring Auto-Deployment of Covid-Bot Using Azure App Service Deployment Center

+Azure Bot Service is capable of polling changes in your Bot's repository, providing a pipeline for automatically deploying changes from your main branch.

 ### Deployment Steps

 1. Open the Azure Portal, and navigate to the Azure Bot Service.
 2. Select 'Deployment Center' from the left-hand menu.
 3. Select the Settings tab, and then select Source: GitHub.
-4. Change the provider to use 'App Service Build Service' (Kudu), to automatically deploy each commit to a specified branch.
+4. Retain the default provider of 'GitHub Actions'.
-5. Authorize GitHub, using your GitHub account credentials.
+5. Authorize GitHub, using your GitHub account credentials, if prompted to do so.
 6. Select the following values:
    - *Organization*: your GitHub account name.
    - *Repository*: The repo name where your Bot code is stored.
    - *Branch*: The branch from which the code will be deployed (typically 'main').
    ![img](/img/app-service-deployment-center-settings.PNG)
-7. Push a commit, or merge a PR, into the specified branch to see the app being deployed.
+7. Select 'Add a workflow', to automatically generate a workflow file.
+8. Select the Build runtime stack as 'Python 3.7'.
+9. Select 'Save'.
-8. Open the 'Logs' tab within Deployment Center to view the deployment history.
+10. A build should start automatically.
+Open the 'Logs' tab within Deployment Center to view the deployment history.

 ### Add Channels to Azure Bot Service